warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-basic-warden-agent/structure.md

 sidebar_position: 2
 ---

-# Implementing the Basic Trading Agent Structure
+# Basic Trading Agent Structure

 Let's create the fundamental structure for our trading agent.
 We'll break this into clear, manageable parts: